mellowdrifter/blog_backup/README.md

 blog_backup
 ===========

-Bash script to backup blog files, database backup, then rsync to another server
+Bash script to backup blog files, all mysql databases, and iptables firewall rules

+After backing up will rsync all data to a remote server